Published: 21 May 2020

 The project lifecycle includes developing an overall model, building a feature list, planning by each feature, designing by feature and finally building by feature.
 It is a simple five step process and ensures larger project teams to move products forward with continuous success.

-This methodology leverages pre-defined development standards which makes the teams to move quickly.
+This agile methodology framework leverages pre-defined development standards which makes the teams to move quickly.
 It is best suited for large corporations or for those businesses working on large-scale software projects.

 Today, agile methodology is more beneficial to every project development process as it ensures effective communication between teams, and ensures quality outcomes.
 This process of agile approach enhances the innovation as multidisciplinary teams collaborate and ensure business value with the product owner involvement throughout the delivery process.